phungtrihai/Dataprojects/SQL/8Weekchallenge/Week1/Answer.md

 | A           | 1370  |
 | B           | 1060  |

-*=> Approach: Just like question number 9 but add 1 more condition that in the first week after join they have 2x point*
+*=> Approach: Just like question number 9 but add 1 more condition that in the first week after join they have 2x point*.